-- 5 In the Owners region, browse to and specify the owners you want in the report and click OK. - 6 Browse to and specify the file paths you want included in the report and click OK. - 7 (Optional) Click the Filters tab and set the filters for the report.
-For information on using the filtering capabilities of File Reporter, refer to Appendix A, "Filtering," on page 121. - 8 Click OK. - 9 Generate the report as either a Preview report or a Stored report.
-For procedures on generating a Preview report, see "Generating a Preview Report" on page 58.
-For procedures on generating a Stored report, see "Generating a Stored Report" on page 59.
+- 5 From the Owners tab, click Add, then browse to and specify the owners you want in the report and click OK. - 6 From the Target Paths tab, click Add, then browse to and specify the file paths you want included in the report and click OK.

+- 7 (Optional) Click the Filters tab and set the filters for the report.
+For information on using the filtering capabilities of File Reporter, refer to Appendix A, "Filtering," on page 147. - 8 Click Save. - 9 Generate the report as either a Preview report or a Stored report.
+For procedures on generating a Preview report, see "Generating a Preview Report" on page 64.
+For procedures on generating a Stored report, see "Generating a Stored Report" on page 66.